Valtellina: Early modern period

-During the 16th, 17th and 18th centuries, the Valtellina belonged to the Three Leagues (the "Grey Leagues"), which was then a mutual-defence region independent of Switzerland but is now the easternmost Swiss Canton of Graubünden.
-Graubünden is an area in which German, Romansh, Lombard and Italian are all spoken, and hence during 16th-century rule by Graubünden, the region became known variously as Veltlin, Westtirol (West Tyrol), and the Welsche Vogteien ("Romanic Bailiwicks").
+Throughout the 16th, 17th, and 18th centuries, the Valtellina belonged to the Three Leagues (the "Grey Leagues"), then a mutual-defence region independent of Switzerland but now the easternmost Swiss Canton of Graubünden.
+This is an area in which German, Romansh, Lombard, and Italian are all spoken, hence the Valtellina became known variously as Veltlin, Westtirol (West Tyrol), and the Welsche Vogteien ("Romanic Bailiwicks").

-During the Thirty Years' War, the Valtellina was a theatre of intense military and diplomatic struggle among France, the Habsburg powers and the local authorities which culminated in the Valtellina war of 1620–1626.
-Control over the routes through the Valtellina to the passes between Lombardy and the Danube watershed was at stake as it formed part of the so-called Spanish Road.
-The anti-Habsburg forces in the Three Leagues put together a court named 'clerical overseers' that between 1618 and 1620 handed down a number of convictions (often in absentia) against Catholics in the Leagues and Valtellina.
-This included the arresting under false pretences and torturing to death of the (catholic) arch-priest Nicolò Rusca of Sondrio.
+During the Thirty Years' War, the Valtellina was a theatre of intense military and diplomatic struggle between France, the Habsburg powers and the local authorities, which culminated in the Valtellina War of 1620–1626.
+Control over the routes through the Valtellina to the passes between Lombardy and the Danube watershed was at stake, as these formed part of the so-called Spanish Road.
+Anti-Habsburg Protestants in the Three Leagues established a court of 'clerical overseers', which between 1618 and 1620 handed down a number of convictions (often in absentia) against Catholics in the Leagues and Valtellina.
+This included the arrest under false pretences and death by torture of the (Catholic) arch-priest Nicolò Rusca of Sondrio.
 This and similar harsh judgments of the anti-Habsburg Thusis court led to a conspiracy to drive the Protestants out of the valley.
-The leader of the conspiracy, Giacomo Robustelli of the Planta family, had ties to Madrid, Rome and Paris.
+The leader of the conspiracy, Giacomo Robustelli of the Planta family, had ties to Madrid, Rome, and Paris.
 On the evening of 18/19 July 1620, a force of Valtellina rebels supported by Austrian and Italian troops marched into Tirano and began killing Protestants.
 When they finished in Tirano, they marched to Teglio, Sondrio and further down the valley killing every Protestant that they found.
-Between 500 and 600 people were killed on that night and in the following four days.
-The attack drove nearly all the Protestants out of the valley, prevented further Protestant incursions and took the Valtellina out of the Three Leagues.
+Between 500 and 600 people were killed on that night and over the following four days.
+The attack drove nearly all the Protestants out of the valley, prevented further Protestant incursions, and took the Valtellina out of the Three Leagues.
 The killings in Valtellina were part of the conflicts in Graubünden known as the Bündner Wirren or Confusion of the Leagues.

-In February 1623 France, Savoy, and Venice signed the Treaty of Paris in which all three signatories agreed to re-establish the territory of Valtellina by attempting to remove Spanish forces stationed there.
+In February 1623, France, Savoy, and Venice signed the Treaty of Paris, in which they agreed to re-establish the territory of Valtellina by expelling the Spanish forces stationed there.